bitcometz/survey_old/source/overview.rst

 Parameters
 --------------------------------------------------------------------------------

-There are mainly **three steps** in survey, and all the important parameters were saved in the example.cfg file (see more details in the *Example* section).
+There are **three main steps** in survey, and all the important parameters are saved in the example.cfg file (see more details in the *Example* section).
 The parameters are shown as followed:

 .. csv-table::
    :file: tables/para_summary.tsv